Geetha63/MS-Teams-Scripts/MembershipChangeTeacher-Owner,Student-Member/README.md

 ##### Case2: (If user having faculty license and not part of ownerlist)

-   Faculty Membership role has been changed to Owner of the team will populate on the screen
+   Faculty Membership role has been changed to Owner of the team message will populate on the screen

 ##### Case3:(If user having STUDENT license and not part of ownerlist)

-  This user having STUDENT license and already member of the team will populate on the screen
+  This user having STUDENT license and already member of the team message will populate on the screen

 ##### Case4:(If user having STUDENT license and part of ownerlist)

-  Student Membership role has been changed to member will populate on the screen
+  Student Membership role has been changed to member message will populate on the screen

 ##### Case5:(If user dont have license)

-  User have the different license and expots the user list will populate on the screen
+  User have the different license and expots the user list message will populate on the screen

 # Parameters